zlj-zz/pigit/README.md

 ### Open remote

-You can use `pigit open` to open your remote website (just support **github**).
+You can use `pigit cmd open` to open your remote website (just support **github**).
 These are some other parameters this command supported:

 ```bash
   -i, --issue: